 You can either upload images directly or specify a URL to the image you want to compress.

 You can choose to preserve copyright information, the GPS location and the creation date in the compressed JPEG images.
 For PNG images the copyright information can be preserved.

-  If you use Amazon S3, you can instruct the API to save the optimized images directly in your S3 bucket.
+You can instruct the API to save the optimized images directly in your Amazon S3 or Google Cloud Storage buckets.
+When doing this you may also set custom Cache-Control and Expires headers.

 Perfect image resizing

 The API can resize your images as well as optimising them.
 You only have to upload the original once and then generate the image sizes you need.
 Resizing includes correct gamma scaling, bicubic transparency edge correction and natural image sharpening.

 Area of interest detection